 With these plugins and the Ant execution capability, we’ve really rounded out the integration scenarios.
 With that said, we do have more work to do in this area and the team is working on further enhancements that we will be sharing in future release blog.

-Use SSL and Smart Card authentication in the IBM Rational Quality Manager adapter
+Use SSL and Smart Card authentication in the Quality Manager adapter

-There are of course enhancements happening to specific products as well, the following enhancements apply to: Web UI Tester
+There are of course enhancements happening to specific products as well, the following enhancements apply to: Functional Tester

-Improved error handling for Web UI tests during test execution
+Improved error handling for Functional Tester during test execution

 You can now specify how error conditions are handled when running a test or schedule.
 Error conditions include verification point failures, connection failures, server timeouts, custom code alerts, and problems with data correlation.